top of page

 Duration and cost

-Mediation is cost-effective: in general, 3 to 5 sessions are necessary to reach an agreement when participants are well informed of their options (by seeking legal and tax advice).
+Mediation is time and cost-effective: it could range from 3 sessions in marital mediation to 6-8 sessions in separation mediation.
+When participants are well informed of their options (by seeking legal and tax advice), getting to an agreement is easier.
 Mediation is a process and with any process, regularity is key.
 Once you decide to start mediation, meeting in weekly or bi-monthly sessions builds the dialogue up and works towards finding an agreement much better than holding emergency meetings.

 Fees and rates at 1 May 2024: